ItsShamed/spotify-dbus-enhancer/README.md

 # License

-This software is licensed under the *"Do What The F*ck You Want"* public license.
+This software is licensed under the MIT license.
-See the [LICENSE](/license) file to learn more.
+See the [LICENSE](/LICENSE) file to learn more.